Complete moduli of cubic threefolds and their intermediate Jacobians: Extensions of the period map along the chordal cubic locus

-\begin{cor} The intermediate Jacobian map ${\widetilde {IJ}}^{V}$ extends along the chordal divisor and hence to a morphism ${\widetilde {IJ}}^V: \tM \to \Vor[5]$ . \end{cor} \begin{proof} This follows from the previous Proposition \ref{prop:trivialextension} together with the already proven fact that the intermediate Jacobian map extends outside the chordal locus, see Corollary \ref{cor:ExtIsol}. \end{proof}
+\begin{cor} The intermediate Jacobian map ${\widetilde {IJ}}^{V}$ extends along the chordal divisor and hence to a morphism ${\widetilde {IJ}}^V: \tM \to \Vor[5]$. \end{cor} \begin{proof} In the previous sections we have established that the intermediate Jacobian map extends outside the chordal locus (cf. Corollary \ref{cor:ExtIsol}).
+The corollary now follows from Proposition \ref{prop:trivialextension} by noting that the extension is insensitive to finite covers (see Proposition \ref{P:ExtProp}) and thus, we can assume (without loss of generality) that the monodromy is unipotent as required in the assumptions of Proposition \ref{prop:trivialextension}. \end{proof}